praschetan/reactor-user-docs/getting-started/mobile-1.md

    Testing can be done using the configuration in the Development environment.
 Later, the library can be deployed to **Staging** and **Production Environments** using the rest of the publishing workflow.
 Please see (link-to publishing-to-stage/prod-here)
 ---
-## Implement Adobe Experience Platform SDKs
+## Add Adobe Experience Platform SDKs to your apps

 1. Open the **Mobile** property in Launch and go to the **Environments** tab to view instructions for adding the SDKs to an app.
 2. Find the platform needed in the table and click on the box icon under the **Install** column.